zuozhenggh/learning-library/solutions-library/ebs-move-improve/migrate/migrate.md

     * `Source_EBS_Instance_private_IP`

 ## **STEP 1**: Prepare the Source Oracle E-Business Suite Environment.
 You will now copy the API Signing key from the Cloud Manager instance to the source Oracle E-Business Suite environment.
 If you would like to use a different API key for the Source EBS instance you can follow the steps in these short tutorials.
-See [See How to Generate an API Signing Key](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How), [How to Get the Key's Fingerprint](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How3), and "To Upload an API Signing Key" in [Using the Console](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcredentials.htm#three).
+See [How to Generate an API Signing Key](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How), [How to Get the Key's Fingerprint](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How3), and "To Upload an API Signing Key" in [Using the Console](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcredentials.htm#three).
 Then you will create the stage area directories that will hold the backups and the Backup tool.
 You will ensure SSH connectivity between all the nodes
   - The Node where the Backup tool is deployed
   - Application Tier Node
-  - Database Tier Node)
+  - Database Tier Node

 Finally, you will put the Database in Archive Mode before creating the backup.

 1. Copy the private API signing key files from the Cloud Manager instance to the source Oracle E-Business Suite environment.